TUW-GEO/cookiecutter-tuw-package/{{cookiecutter.project_name}}/README.md

 just hooks
 ```

-By default cody quality checks (formatter, linter and type-checker) are inplace, via the `Github Actions` (`GitLab CI/CD` has not been setup), which does the same as the `pre-commit` hooks.
+By default cody quality checks (formatter, linter and type-checker) are inplace, via `Github Actions` and `GitLab CI/CD`,
+which does the same as the `pre-commit` hooks.

 Additionally the same code quality checks can be run manually via: